Xplod883/ZM-BO2-T6-Bots/README.md

 If you detect a bug/issue in the mod, you can write the comment in the Plutonium forum/Github issues.

 Thank you for your attention pal', especially for GerardS0406, BySc, techboy04gaming and RIKk01 that make this possible before this.

-The release of the Version 0.1.1 are already done, fixed some bugs/errors in bots system/logic/algorithm that will be listed in the releases section.
-Enjoy!